 INTERNAL: Drink large quantities of water or milk.
 Follow with milk of magnesia, beaten egg or vegetable oil.
 Call a physician immediately.
-EYES: Flush with water for 15 minutes and get prompt medical attention.
+EYES: Flush with water for 15 minutes and get

 Batteries produce explosive gases.
 Keep sparks, flame, cigarettes or other sources of ignition away.
 Ventilate when charging or using in an enclosed space.